Indian locomotive class WAG-12

-The Indian locomotive class WAG-12B is a class of 25 kV AC electric locomotives that was developed in 2017 by Alstom with technological collaboration with Indian Railways.
-The model name stands for broad gauge (W), Alternating Current (AC), Goods traffic (G) locomotive, 12,000 hp (12).
+The Indian locomotive class WAG-12B is a class of 25 kV AC twin section electric locomotives that was developed in 2017 by Alstom with technological collaboration with Indian Railways.
+The model name stands for wide gauge (W), alternating current (A), goods traffic (G) locomotive-12.
 They entered trial service in 2019.
-A total of 296 WAG-12B have been built at Electric Locomotive Factory, Madhepura, Bihar, India.
+As September 2025, a total of 550 WAG-12B were built at the Electric Locomotive Factory, Madhepura, Bihar, India.